 Then, from Lemma~\ref{lemme}, we get

 for all sufficiently large $n$.
-Hence, using Equations~\eqref{plop1} and~\eqref{plop2}, as well as the continuity of $\theta_\epsilon^-$ and $\theta_\epsilon^+$ as functions of $\epsilon$, we deduce
+Hence, using equations~(\ref{plop1}) and~(\ref{plop2}), as well as the continuity of $\theta_\varepsilon^-$ and $\theta_\varepsilon^+$ as functions of $\varepsilon$, we deduce

-Secondly we must compare $(\Gamma_n)_n$ with $(W_n)_n.$ This is done similarly and more easily because $N(\cdot, \cdot) $ is monotone increasing in both arguments.
-This yields then directly the other stated inequality $\overline\gamma\le mF(\tau)$ and the proof is complete. \end{proof}
+Second, we must compare $(\Gamma_n)_n$ with $(W_n)_n$.
+This is done similarly and more easily because $N(\cdot, \cdot) $ is monotone increasing in both arguments.
+This yields then directly the other stated inequality $\bar\gamma\le mF(\tau)$ and the proof is complete. \end{pf*}